liatrio/libotrio-1.0/readme.md

 ## Receiving Messages

-Botkit bots receive messages through a system of specialized event handlers.
+libotrio bots receive messages through a system of specialized event handlers.
 Handlers can be set up to respond to specific types of messages, or to messages that match a given keyword or pattern.

 These message events can be handled by attaching an event handler to the main controller object.
 These event handlers take two parameters: the name of the event, and a callback function which is invoked whenever the event occurs.